Death of Pablo Escobar: Aftermath

+Body of Pablo Escobar at the Medellín morgue, with his mother and his son and wife paying their respects.

 Escobar's death would lead to the subsequent fragmentation of the Medellín Cartel, while the cocaine market became dominated by the rival Cali Cartel until the mid-1990s when its leaders were either killed or captured by the Colombian government.
 The Robin Hood image that Escobar had cultivated maintained a lasting influence in Medellín.
 Many there, especially many of the city's poor whom Escobar had aided while he was alive, mourned his death, and over 25,000 people attended his funeral.
 Some of them consider him a saint and pray to him to receive divine help.
-Escobar was buried at the Monte Sacro Cemetery.
+Escobar was buried at the Monte Sacro Cemetery in Itagüí.